prl-julia/juliette-wa/src/jl-transpiler/README.md

-# Julia to Redex transpiler
+# Julia to Redex Transpiler

 This transpiler converts a subset of the Julia language into the Redex defined world age language (can be found [here](../redex)).